ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 └────────────────────────────────────────────────────┘
 ```

-## multiSearchAllPositions {#multiSearchAllPositions}
+## multiSearchAllPositions {#multisearchallpositions}

 The same as [position](string_search_functions.md#position) but returns `Array` of positions (in bytes) of the found corresponding substrings in the string.
 Positions are indexed starting from 1.

 The search is performed on sequences of bytes without respect to string encoding and collation.

 -   For case-insensitive ASCII search, use the function `multiSearchAllPositionsCaseInsensitive`.
 -   For search in UTF-8, use the function [multiSearchAllPositionsUTF8](#multiSearchAllPositionsUTF8).
 -   For case-insensitive UTF-8 search, use the function multiSearchAllPositionsCaseInsensitiveUTF8.

 **Syntax**